sandakersmann/zwallet/content/faq/_index.md

    Now we have a single version that works for both Ycash and Zcash and the app ZWallet is discontinued.

-8. Is it open source?
+9. Is it open source?

    Yes, the source code is available on [github](https://github.com/hhanh00/zwallet).

-9. Does it collect data?
+10. Does it collect data?

     *Absolutely no user data is collected*.
 The wallet only connects to a `lightwalletd` server (by default the officially sponsored server) and CoinGecko for market prices.

-10. Can it connect to any lightwalletd?
+11. Can it connect to any lightwalletd?

     Yes, the wallet uses the standard API of lightwalletd.
 It can connect to ZecWallet version of lightwalletd or your own deployment.

-11. Can I receive my mining rewards in my transparent address?
+12. Can I receive my mining rewards in my transparent address?

     It is best not to receive your mining rewards because they need to mature for 100 blocks before they can be spent.
 The Y/ZWallet cannot shield your balance if any of the UTXO is not old enough.
 Currently, `lightwalletd` does not provide an API to get the UTXO age and the shielding transaction will be rejected by the network.

-12. How can I keep my account safe?
+13. How can I keep my account safe?

     The number one reason for lost coins is failure to have a *backup* of the seed phrase.

 {{% notice warning %}}
 Please, **DO A BACKUP ASAP** and make sure that it is kept in a safe place away from spying eyes.
-   {{% /notice %}}

 *All the application data can be recovered from the seed phrase!*
 **Do not share your seed phrase with other people!**

-13. I would like to donate
+{{% /notice %}}

 Thanks for your support. <a href='ycash:ys1jl5whtnlq56x5g3zcr36jmjhz9e295mgjmc64qsw7dcqdjp9l6ekydp2k0hj9k27x8sgqh6580t?amount=10&memo=9g'>Click here to donate 10 YEC</a> but Any amount is welcome.